leouieda/website/index.md

   [PyGMT]({{ config.links.pygmt }}),
   and [more]({{ site["software/index"].path|relative_to(page.path) }})
 * Committed to open practices in teaching and research
-* Proud father and amateur baker
+* Proud father and amateur bread baker

 This website is my personal and professional portfolio, including a somewhat active blog, contact information, and links to find me around the internet.